sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 ### Choosing metrics
 If you look at all metrics that are collected it's easy to feel confused and not know which metrics that is the most important.

 You can either focus on performance timing metrics (like [First Visual Change](https://www.sitespeed.io/documentation/sitespeed.io/metrics/#first-visual-change), [Total Blocking Time](https://www.sitespeed.io/documentation/sitespeed.io/metrics/#total-blocking-time) etc) or you can use a score that is calculated with how performant you have created your webpage and server.
-Using timing metrics is good because they are usually more easy to understand and reason about, using a performance best practice score like the [Coach score](https://www.sitespeed.io/documentation/sitespeed.io/metrics/#performance-score) is good because it will not change depending of the performance of the server that runs your test (but watch out, there are some tools out there that combine both timing metrics and a best practice score meaning you will miss out of the good thing keeping them seperate).
+Using timing metrics is good because they are usually more easy to understand and reason about, using a performance best practice score like the [Coach score](https://www.sitespeed.io/documentation/sitespeed.io/metrics/#performance-score) is good because it will not change depending of the performance of the server that runs your test (but watch out, there are some tools out there that combine both timing metrics and a best practice score meaning you will miss out of the good thing keeping them separate).

-Do your company/organisation have a way to study your users and finding out what metric is important?
+Do your company/organization have a way to study your users and finding out what metric is important?
 Start with that.
 If you can't do that, focus on a metric that are important for you as a developer and that you are responsible for.

-I think it's important to choose a metric that you are responsbible for, something you can change and are not depending on other companies/organisation.
+I think it's important to choose a metric that you are responsible for, something you can change and are not depending on other companies/organization.
 One metric that should be independent of third parties is First Visual Change/First paint.
 If it is not that for you, that's your first mission: make sure your first paint are independent of others.

 TODO READ!!

 ### When to run your tests
 When should you run your tests?
 Well it depends, what do you want to do with the numbers you collect?

-If you run tests against your competion comparing your web site against others, you could run the tests once a day or a couple of times a day.
+If you run tests against your competition comparing your web site against others, you could run the tests once a day or a couple of times a day.

 If you wanna find regressions you want to run your tests as often as possible or at least as often as you release or do content changes in production.
 You can follow our instructions on how to [continuously run your tests](https://www.sitespeed.io/documentation/sitespeed.io/continuously-run-your-tests/).

 ### Choosing URLs

 What pages should you test?
 What user journeys are the most important ones?
 If you are new doing performance testing, I think its important to start small.
 Start with a couple of URLs to test (the most important one of your websites) and focus on one or two user journeys.
-Test them continously and watch the metrics.
+Test them continuously and watch the metrics.

 If you have an active content team that can update HTML/CSS/JavaScript on your pages directly on production, you should also test [using crawling](https://www.sitespeed.io/documentation/sitespeed.io/configuration/#analyse-by-crawling).
 That way you can find problems on pages that you normally do not test.